lmendiboure/5G-Course/5G-Architecture/README.md

 Different configuration files are available and will need to be modified to deploy a complete network.
 Your main aim will be to indicate the IP address of the different elements (5G functions) within these config files.

-*Note : For the open5GS Core, you will have first to run `./tests/app/5gc` to generate the config file.*
+*Note : For the open5GS Core, you will have first to run `./tests/app/5gc` to generate the config file.
+It will be located in the folder: ./config*

 Three files will need to be modified:
   1. `open5gs/build/configs/sample.yaml` within the Core